SIG Sauer SIGM400

 The SIGM400 is a family of firearms manufactured by SIG Sauer.
 The M400 is an air-cooled, direct impingement gas-operated, magazine-fed carbine that is based on the earlier AR-15 rifle.
-Depending on the variant, it can be chambered for 5.56×45mm NATO or .300 AAC Blackout cartridges, and may have a fixed or telescoping stock.
+It is chambered for either 5.56×45mm NATO or .300 AAC Blackout cartridges, and can have a fixed or telescoping stock.

 Design details

 Operating mechanism

-The SIGM400 is a semi-automatic firearm in either rifle as the SIGM400 Classic, SRP, Tread, Elite, Predator or pistol as the Elite PSB, intended for law enforcement, military and civilian markets.
+The SIGM400 is a semi-automatic firearm offered as either a rifle as the SIGM400 Classic, SRP, Tread, Elite, or Predator; or as a pistol, as the Elite PSB, intended for law enforcement, military and civilian markets.
 It fires from a closed bolt and uses a direct impingement gas system.